royalterra/apache2tune/README.md

 [core:notice] [pid 26644] AH00052: child pid 26709 exit signal Aborted (6)

-try to deactivate mod ruid2 possible you need to configure something more.
+Possible you have activate any Mod CGI deactivate Mod CGI if NOT try to deactivate mod ruid2 possible you need to configure something more.